dbt-labs/docs.getdbt.com/website/docs/faqs/project/schema-yml-name.md

 ---
 title: Does my `.yml` file containing tests and descriptions need to be named `schema.yml`?
+Description: “Naming your Tests and Descriptions files”
+sidebar_label: ‘How to name your tests and descriptions files’
+id: schema-yml-name

 ---
 No!
 You can name this file whatever you want (including `whatever_you_want.yml`), so long as:
 * The file is in your `models/` directory¹